nuspell/nuspell/README.md

 Download the above mentioned dependencies with Cygwin package manager.
 Then compile the same way as on Linux.
 Cygwin builds depend on Cygwin1.dll.

+# Building on FreeBSD (experimental)

+Install the required development packages with

+    pkg install autoconf automake libtool pkgconf icu boost-libs wget

+Then run the standard trio of autoreconf, configure and make.
+See above.

 # Debugging